Do you need help with English in order to make sure that your story is told accurately in court?

-Ask the clerk of the court for a form or help in getting an interpreter.
-The clerk is the person behind the counter.
-If the court decides that an interpreter is needed, the court will pay for the interpreter.
-The court will need at least 5 days notice.
+Ask the court clerk for a form or help in getting an interpreter.
+If the court decides that an interpreter is needed, the court will provide one, however, the court will need at least 5 days notice.

 Asking for an Interpreter for your court case

 The court will help you to find an interpreter.

 To request a spoken language interpreter, please submit a Request for Spoken Language Interpreter (Form CC-DC41) to the court where the case will be heard.
 Requests for interpreter should be submitted to the court no less than thirty (30) days before the proceeding for which the interpreter is needed.

 If you have a lawyer, ask the lawyer to arrange for an interpreter.